Sugar industry of India

-The first sugar mill in India was established in the year 1903 in Pratappur area of Deoria district.

-Sugar has been produced in India since ancient times and then it spread to other parts of the world.
-Sugarcane is a native of tropical Indian subcontinent and Southeast Asia.
+Sugar has been produced in India since ancient 1200 BC and then it spread to other parts.
+Sugarcane is a native of tropical Indian and Pakistan subcontinent then to Southeast Asia.
 In India, sugarcane is planted thrice a year in October, March and July depending on part of the country.
 Most of the sugar production in India takes at local Cooperative Sugar mills.
 After gaining Independence, India made serious plans for overall industrial development of sugar industry.